afragen/the-events-calendar-user-css/readme.txt

 Tags: events, user css, css, modern tribe, tribe Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 0.7
+Stable tag: 0.7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+A plugin to allow users to easily add custom CSS overrides for The Events Calendar.

+== Description ==
 A plugin to allow users to add custom CSS without having to either copy all existing code from the core events.css or add the correct @import to their custom CSS.

-== Description ==

 Automatically load /my-theme/events/events.css if it exists using wp_enqueue_style.